tidyqa/vitepress/docs/simple-bug-tracker/index.md

 # Simple Bug Tracker

-This extension has been developed for educational purposes, providing you with an opportunity to learn about Chrome extension development and bug tracking while exploring a practical project..
+This extension has been developed for educational purposes, providing you with an opportunity to learn about Chrome extension development and bug tracking while exploring a practical project.

 ## Learn by Doing